jsmolka/blog/content/projects.md

 showMeta: false
 showTitle: false
 ---
-# Eggvance
+# eggvance
-Eggvance is a fast and accurate Game Boy Advance emulator written in C++.
+eggvance is a fast and accurate Game Boy Advance emulator written in C++.
 The processor grew instruction by instruction in conjunction with its [test suite](https://github.com/jsmolka/gba-tests) to ensure a solid implementation with all important edge cases covered.

 {{<flex>}}
   {{<image src="eggvance/emerald-victory.png" caption="Pokémon Emerald hall of fame">}}